All Things Stewart Springs

 2020 had started out so promising... number the very hallmark of clear vision...then the dread virus struck and things got blurry fast.
 Almost overnight, 'normal' life on the planet seemed to vanish.
 (A historic curiosity: the first day of 1920, precisely a hundred years earlier, marked the beginning of Prohibition.)

 Pandemic concerns soon seemed to preempt everything.
-What was or wasn't happening at Stewart's became of little or no interest to most...with the exception of that dumbfounding 'owner' announcement of May 1, 2020, of the decision to permanently close the bathhouse.
-And, soon after, as indicated elsewhere on their site, telling of their plan to re-purpose the building to make more retreat and class space (gutting the tubs, including three or four vintage clawfoots, soaked in by countless thousands over time, of course wasn't even mentioned)...and the heck with continuing the 145-year-old tradition of offering mineral baths, saunas and cold plunges to a weary and grateful humanity.
+What was or wasn't happening at Stewart's became of little or no interest to most...with the exception of that dumbfounding 'owner' announcement of May 1, 2020, of the decision to permanently cease bathhouse operation.
+And, soon after, as indicated elsewhere on their site, telling of their plan to re-purpose the building to make more retreat and class space (gutting the tubs, including three or four vintage clawfoots, memorably soaked in by thousands over time, of course wasn't mentioned)...and the heck with continuing any altruistic 145-year-old tradition of offering mineral baths, saunas and cold plunges to a weary and grateful humanity.

-As mentioned, apparently spa service was apparently never much of an abiding interest.
-Their watered-down, mandatory cover-up variety, which fans, long used to the modest radical body freedom the place allowed, utterly spurned, was maybe offered just for appearance sake, knowing it would go over like a lead balloon and thus pave the pay to justify scrapping the entire spa service.
-(Either that or they'd've maybe been fine with a watered-down, mandatory cover-up spa and hoped it would fly; but when it was rejected they -- never being that mineral-spring-spa enamored, and being practical and seeing valuable realty going to waste -- simply decided to scrap the spa operation and re-purpose the hundred-year-old building.)
+As mentioned, apparently continuing to offer genuine spa service was never an abiding interest.
+Their diluted, mandatory cover-up variety, which fans, long used to the modest radical body freedom the place allowed, utterly spurned, was maybe offered just for appearance sake, knowing it would go over like a lead balloon and thus pave the pay to justify scrapping the spa service entirely.
+(Either that, or they'd've maybe been fine with a watered-down, mandatory cover-up spa and hoped it would fly; but when it was rejected, they -- being practical and seeing valuable realty going to waste -- simply decided to scrap spa service altogether and re-purpose the hundred-year-old bathhouse building.)

-Again, this was made to seem to be the official time-line decision...that it was only AFTER the pandemic that they had to make the tough call, done ever so regretfully, crocodile tears falling like rain, sacrificial lamb slaughtered just to further their own private-minded projects...
+Again, this was made to seem to be the official time-line decision...that it was only AFTER the pandemic that they made the tough call, done ever so regretfully, crocodile tears falling like rain, sacrificial lamb slaughtered -- just to further their own, private-minded intentions for the place.

 Then at some point they added pictures to the text...of the bathhouse!

-To writer's knowledge, it was the first time the bathhouse had ever been shuttered since the 1980s beyond the week for annual maintenance or the long-ago seasonal winter closings, which ended in late 1999 when the place went year-round.
+To writer's knowledge, it was the first time the bathhouse had been shuttered since the 1980s, beyond the week for annual maintenance or the long-ago seasonal winter closings which ended in late 1999 when the place went year-round.

-Drastically ending bathhouse operation might, again, ultimately prove that the unwieldy, exclusive-minded intentions of the 'absentee stewards' are simply too sketchy and diverting from the place's historic public-healing focus to ever pan out and be supported -- maybe even by their own rank and file...grandiose dream of adapting the legally-seized Springs to exclusive, semi private ends -- with maybe a few handpicked outside-groups okay with the flavor of the kool-aid dispensed subsidizing costs now and then -- sinking without a trace...aided and abetted by the advent of a growing enlightened populace insisting on a more just, fair, and sustainable world for everyone sharing the ride on our little azure ball whirling through space.
+Drastically ending bathhouse operation might, again, ultimately prove that the unwieldy, exclusive-minded intentions of the 'absentee stewards' are just too sketchy and diverting from the place's historic public-healing focus to ever pan out and be supported -- maybe even by their own rank and file...grandiose dream of adapting the legally-seized Springs to exclusive, semi private ends -- with maybe a few handpicked outside-groups okay with the peculiar flavor of Kool-Aid now being dispensed subsidizing costs now and then -- sinking without a trace...aided and abetted by the advent of a growing enlightened populace insisting on a more just, fair, and sustainable world for everyone sharing the ride on our little azure ball whirling through space.

 Countless fans hold that "buying" the de facto historically public-serving spa retreat does NOT entitle them to do with it whatever they want.